Differences in academic preparedness do not fully explain Black-White enrollment disparities in advanced high school coursework: Discussion

-Another potential issue stems from the fact that Black and White students often have different learning experiences in advanced courses \cite{lubienski2002closer, hallett2011increased, riegle2010racial}.
-If Black students perform worse on AP exams compared to White students in part because of racialized learning experiences within the classroom, rather than differences in academic preparation that exist before enrollment, our exam passage model would underestimate the preparedness of Black students, and our preparedness-adjusted regression would likely underestimate the extent of real preparedness-adjusted Black-White enrollment disparities.
+Another potential issue stems from the fact that Black and White students may have different learning experiences in advanced courses \cite{lubienski2002closer, hallett2011increased, riegle2010racial}.
+In our approach we assume that, among students with the same observed pre-enrollment covariates, all students' AP exam passage chances would be the same if they were to take the course and exam.
+However, if Black students perform worse on AP exams compared to White students in part because of racialized learning experiences within the classroom, rather than differences in academic preparation that exist before enrollment, our exam passage model would underestimate the preparedness of Black students, and our preparedness-adjusted regression would likely underestimate the extent of real preparedness-adjusted enrollment disparities.
 That is, our measure of academic preparedness, estimated \textit{before} enrollment may be biased by the fact that some students suffer discrimination in their learning experiences \textit{after} enrollment.

 Several factors mitigate this concern in our particular setting.
 First, although learning experiences within advanced courses may be racialized, AP exams are written and graded by a third party, the College Board.
 Therefore, biases present within the classroom might have a smaller effect on students' AP exam performance than they would on, e.g., students' AP course performance.
 Second, student academic performance is influenced by a large set of factors, including student experiences in early years of schooling \cite{benson2010family, clotfelter2009academic, fryer2006black} and out-of-school circumstances \cite{condron2009social, chetty2020race, ainsworth2002does}.
 Thus, the influence of racialized experiences in any particular class may have a relatively modest effect on exam passage.
-Most importantly, the policy implications of our study remain unchanged if we are in fact underestimating the extent of real preparedness-adjusted enrollment disparities, and hence this potential limitation does not change our qualitative finding that the AP mathematics enrollment process in the school system we study appears to favor White students over Black students.
+Most importantly, though, the policy implications of our study remain unchanged if we are in fact underestimating the extent of real preparedness-adjusted placement disparities.
+Therefore, this potential limitation does not reduce the significance of the practical conclusion that the placement process contributes to the exacerbation of Black-White academic inequalities in AP math enrollment.